-For the election of directors, the seven (7) nominees with the greatest number of votes will be elected as directors.
+In case of election of directors, cumulative voting as set out in pages 3-45 and 8 of this Definitive Information Statement shall be adopted.
+The seven (7) nominees with the greatest number of votes will be elected as directors.

+Counting of the votes will be done by the Corporate Secretary or Assistant Corporate Secretary with the assistance of the independent auditors.
 Considering that the 2024 Annual Stockholders' Meeting will be held via videoconference, votes of all stockholders on any or all of the proposals or matters submitted at the meeting can be cast through ballots or proxies submitted on or before May 20, 2024 by email sent to ASM@smcgph.sanmiguel.com.ph or by personal delivery to the Office of the Corporate Secretary at No. 40 San Miguel Avenue, Mandaluyong City.
-A sample of the ballot and proxy is included in this Preliminary Information Statement.
+A sample of the ballot and proxy is included in this Definitive Information Statement.